 - a.
 Phase III Data recovery investigations to document and recover critical information regarding the ancient Native American use of the impacted sites. - i.
 All excavations will be conducted under a permit issued by the Rhode Island Historical Preservation & Heritage Commission. - ii.
 Excavations are intended to extend over approximately 20% of the affected section of each site. - iii.
 The research design and specific research questions to be addressed through field research and laboratory analyses have been developed in consultation with the consulting Native American Tribes. - iv.
 Representatives from the consulting Native American Tribes will be invited to monitor the field investigations and participate in the interpretation of data collected. - b.
 Technical reports for peer review and dissemination of data at professional conferences/publications will be produced at the conclusion of the field investigations. - c.
-An Archaeological Construction Monitoring Plan developed to ensure that impacts to the areas of the to be protected do not occur during ground disturbing activities. - d.
+An Archaeological Construction Monitoring Plan developed to ensure that impacts to the areas of the second second sec - d.
 A Historic Property Archaeological Protection Plan to be developed following Phase III data recovery to ensure that protection measures are carried out during ongoing Operations and Maintenance of the Project.